Generic Name: levalbuterol (LEV-al-BUE-ter-ol)

 - Levalbuterol aerosol may cause dizziness.
 This effect may be worse if you take it with alcohol or certain medicines.
 Use levalbuterol aerosol with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Levalbuterol aerosol may sometimes cause severe breathing problems right after you use a dose.
+This may be life-threatening.
 When this problem occurs, it is often after the first use of a new canister.
 If this happens, seek medical care at once.

 - If your usual dose does not work well, your symptoms become worse, or you need to use it more often than normal, contact your doctor at once.
 Your asthma could be getting worse, and your doctor may need to change your dose or medicine.